Monday, October 5, 2020

 • Use full rich mixture during take-off or climb below 5K density altitude (Lycoming).

-• At high altitude airports (> 5K), lean for taxi, take-off, traffic pattern entry and landing.
+• Lean for taxi, take-off, traffic pattern entry and landing.

 • Methods: